cea-hpc/pcocc/docs/source/manpages/man7/9pmount-tutorial.rst

 .. note::
     The **readonly** parameter defaults to *false* and therefore can be omitted for RW mounts

 In this definition *optmount* is the tag of the 9p export which will be exposed to the VM.
-This tag has to be unique and will be referred to when mounting the export (see next section).
+This tag has to be unique and will be referred to when mounting the export (see next section). */opt/* is the host path that is associated to this tag.

 Mounting exports in the guest
 *****************************